nabekhan/cardstoankiconverter/readme.txt

 Python program to convert uofc cards to anki decks.
-Warning: this program will autocomplete your card deck in order to reveal all cards.
+Warning: this program will autocomplete your card deck in order to reveal all hidden cards.

 1) Run "playwright install" to install compatible browsers
 2) Run main.py and follow steps to login into cards and export a selected deck.
 The exported